-When it comes to the comparison of wake characterization over the whole data set, the effect of weak wakes or merging on the Gaussian method performance complicates a direct comparison.
-Due to the errors, the Gaussian centerline cannot be taken as a 'true' value and requires verification on its own.
+comparison.
+Due to the errors, the Gaussian centerline cannot be taken as a "true" value and requires verification on its own.

 Instead, we perform a visual comparison of the Gaussian and ATS centerline search methods to score their success rate.
-The performance of both methods rather differs along the wake, therefore we evaluate the detection result on two segments: $l \le 4D$ and l > 4D from the wind turbine.
-The $l \le 4D$ segment usually covers the most well-resolved part of the wake in noncorrupted scans, we attribute it as the near wake.
-The rest of the wake would be then referred as the far wake and characterized by lower wake deficit.
+The performance of both methods rather differs along the wake; therefore we evaluate the detection result on two segments: $l \le 4D$ and l > 4D from the wind turbine.
+The $l \le 4D$ segment usually covers the most well-resolved part of the wake in non-corrupted scans; we attribute it as the near wake.
+The rest of the wake would be then referred to as the far wake and characterized by lower wake deficit.
 Next, we score the success rate based on whether the method was able to identify both wake shape and centerline, failed on one of the tasks, or did not distinguish the wake at all (Table 4).

 As mentioned for the LES wake identification and characterization (Sect.
 5), the ATS and Gaussian methods are prone to errors in different aspects.
-A partial success for the Gaussian method would usually mean a centerline estimated with a large standard deviation, while a partial success for the ATS method would be the detection of the wake shape, but not the full centerline.
+A partial success for the Gaussian method would usually mean a centerline estimated with a large standard deviation, while a partial success for the ATS method would be the detection of the wake shape but not the full centerline.